-June 28, 1914
+June 28, 1914:

-July 5, 1914
+July 5, 1914:

 Austria-Hungary seeks German support for a war against Serbia in case of Russian militarism.
 Germany gives assurances of support.

-July 23, 1914
+July 23, 1914:

 July 28, 1914:

-August 1, 1914
+August 1, 1914:

-Italy, Denmark, Sweden, and Norway declare neutrality while Germany and the Ottoman Empire make a secret alliance.
+Italy, Denmark, Sweden, and Norway declare neutrality, while Germany and the Ottoman Empire make a secret alliance.
 France begins to prepare for war.

-August 2, 1914
+August 2, 1914:

 Germany invades Luxemburg

-August 3 - 4, 1914
+August 3 - 4, 1914:

-August 5 - 12, 1914
+August 5 - 12, 1914:

-August 7 - September 13, 1914
+August 7 - September 13, 1914:

-The Battle of the Frontiers begins.
-The Germans obtain a victory against the British Expeditionary Force and France's Fifth Army.
-By the end Germany occupy Brussels, deal heavy losses to the Russians, and are now at war with Japan.
-Many battles take place and more lines are drawn.
-Austria-Hungary also declare war on Belgium while Germany advances into France and are halted before reaching Paris.
+The Germans obtain a victory against the British Expeditionary Force and France's Fifth Army at the Battle of Mons.
+By the end, Germany occupies Brussels, deal heavy losses to the Russians, and was now at war with Japan.
+Many battles take place, and more lines are drawn.
+Austria-Hungary also declare war on Belgium while Germany advances into France and halted before reaching Paris.

 In the Pacific, New Zealand, Japan, Australia, and Great Britain begin to pick away at German holdings in China and many Pacific Ocean island chains.

 The German advance through Belgium to France did not go as smoothly as the Germans had hoped.
-The Belgians put up a good fight destroying railway lines to slow the transport of German supplies.
+The Belgians put up a good fight, destroying railway lines to slow the transport of German supplies.

 British troops had advanced from the northern coast of France to the Belgian town of Mons.
 Although they initially held off the Germans, they were soon forced to retreat.